-Mr. Erich Clementi was born on 5 December 1958 in Bolzano (Italy).
+Mr. Erich Clementi was born on December 5, 1958 in Bolzano (Italy).
 In 1982 he graduated from the Leopold-Franzens-University in Innsbruck (Austria) with a Diploma in Business Administration.

 Until 1995, Mr. Clementi worked in IBM sales in various technical and sales positions for the financial sector in Italy.
 From 1995 to 2000 he was responsible for sales in the financial sector in Central Europe and Russia, Germany, Austria and Switzerland.
 From 2001 to 2005, he was initially responsible for sales of all IBM hardware in Europe, before assuming worldwide product responsibility for the IBM mainframe business from New York from 2003 to 2005.

-Member of the Supervisory Board of E.ON SE since 2016; term of office will end at the close of the Annual General Meeting in 2021.
+Member of the Supervisory Board of E.ON SE since July 2016; term of office will end at the close of the Annual General Meeting in 2023.

 Specific expertise and experience for membership on the Supervisory Board of E.ON SE:

 Mr. Clementi has a great deal of experience in managing large business divisions and strategic processes, in particular in designing innovative realignments to take advantage of growth opportunities.
-He has profound experience in the digital business and with the global issue of Industry 4.0, the digitization of customer processes as well as cyber security.
+He has profound experience in the digital business and with the opportunities of Industry 4.0, the digitization of customer processes as well as cyber security.
 In addition, he is familiar with German codetermination structures.

 Membership in other statutory supervisory boards: